 - HSAs are like "medical" IRAs.
 They are tax-free accounts that individuals with an HSA compatible, high deductible health insurance policy can fund and use to pay for medical expenses.
 Because they are tax-advantaged and balances can accumulate over time, HSAs can also be used to accumulate savings.

-- HSAs are portable and move with an employee if there is a change in employment.
+- HSAs are portable and move with the accountholder if there is a change in employment.

 - Unused HSA funds roll over from year to year and interest continues to grow on a tax-deferred basis.